 Geoffrey Gallegos, Music Director & Conductor

-In 2004, following an extensive search, Geoffrey Gallegos was appointed Music Director and Conductor of the Kensington (CA) Symphony Orchestra, only the third in the Orchestra’s 40 year history.
-During his tenure, he has contributed to a significant increase in the orchestra’s membership and audience, broadened the repertoire and the KSO’s visibility in the community, and raised its artistic standards exponentially.
-Maestro Gallegos, a San Francisco native and sixth generation Californian has been a fixture in the San Francisco Bay Area music community for 30 years.
+In 2004, following an extensive search, Geoffrey Gallegos was appointed Music Director and Conductor of the Kensington (CA) Symphony Orchestra, only the third in the Orchestra’s 45+ year history.
+During his tenure, he has contributed to a significant increase in the orchestra’s membership and audience, and the KSO’s visibility in the community, broadened its repertoire, and raised its artistic and musical standards exponentially.
+Maestro Gallegos, a San Francisco native and sixth generation Californian has been a fixture in the San Francisco Bay Area music community for over 30 years.
 From 1985 to 1990, Maestro Gallegos served as Associate Conductor of the San Francisco Chamber Players Orchestra.
 In 1991 he was appointed Principal Conductor of the San Francisco Concerto Orchestra and continued in that capacity until 1993.
 He resumed his association with the SFCO from 2000 –‘06 as Principal Guest Conductor.
 In 2003, he was engaged as Assistant Conductor of the Peninsula Symphony Orchestra (N. CA) and served in that position until 2008.

 Maestro Gallegos studied at the San Francisco Conservatory of Music Preparatory School and San Francisco State University, completing, with honors, a Bachelor of Music degree in Instrumental Education and Conducting.
 Advanced studies in orchestral and operatic conducting continued at the University of Iowa School of Music, where he received a Master of Arts degree with High Distinction and served as Conductor of the University Chamber Orchestra.
 Four times he was awarded fellowships, chosen from a large international pool of applicants, to the prestigious Conductors Institute held at West Virginia University and the University of South Carolina.
-Since 2005, he has been a member of the Board of Directors of the Community Music Center in San Francisco where he began his music studies with the trumpet at the age of nine.
-He currently resides in San Francisco with his wife Julie.
+From 2005-2023, Maestro Gallegos served as a member of the Board of Directors of the Community Music Center in San Francisco where he began his music studies with the trumpet at the age of nine.
+He resides in San Francisco with his sweet cat Rajah.